The coarse quotient for affine Weyl groups and pseudo-reflection groups: The Coarse Quotient for the Affine Weyl Group

 \begin{Proposition} Any prestack which is a countable discrete set of points is $0$-coconnective locally finite type (lft).
 Furthermore, the respective quotient prestacks $\LTd/\characterlatticeforT$ and $\LTd\sslash\Wext$ are $0$-coconnective lft prestacks. \end{Proposition}

 \begin{proof} The $n$-coconnective prestacks (respectively, the $n$-coconnective lft prestacks) are those prestacks which are in the essential image of a certain left adjoint--namely, the left Kan extension of the inclusion of $n$-coconnective affine schemes (respectively, the left Kan extension of the inclusion of $n$-coconnective finite type affine schemes in the sense of \cite[Chapter 2, Section 1.5]{GaRoI}).
 Therefore, the condition of being $n$-coconnective and the condition of being $n$-coconnective lft are conditions closed under colimits.
 Classical finite type affine schemes are $0$-coconnective lft.
-Therefore since this condition is closed under colimits, any discrete set of points is also $0$-coconnective lft.
-In turn, since $\LTd\sslash\Wext$ is a certain colimit of 0-coconnective lft prestacks, we see that $\LTd\sslash\Wext$ is a 0-coconnective lft prestack. \end{proof}
+Therefore since this condition is closed under colimits, then any colimit of classical schemes is 0-coconnective lft.
+In turn, since $\LTd\sslash\Wext$ is a certain colimit of 0-coconnective lft prestacks by \cref{All Objects of Groupoid Gammabullet Are Classical Indschemes}, we see that $\LTd\sslash\Wext$ is a 0-coconnective lft prestack. \end{proof}